Markov chain Monte Carlo without evaluating the target: an auxiliary variable approach: Theory

-\subsection{Peskun's ordering}
+\subsection{Peskun's Ordering}

 The following result generalizes existing results that use only one auxiliary variable, such as Lemma 1 in \cite{Wang2020OnTT}, Section 2.3 in \cite{nicholls2012coupled}, and Section 2.1 in \cite{andrieu2018utility}.
-The proof is very similar and is given in supplementary \ref{subsec: Peskun's order}.
+The proof is very similar and is given in Appendix \ref{subsec: proof Peskun order}.

 \begin{lemma} For each pair $(\theta,\theta')$ such that $\theta\neq\theta'$, $ \paux(\theta,\theta') \leq \pmhg(\theta,\theta') \leq \pideal(\theta,\theta'). $ \end{lemma} This lemma shows that \(\Paux\) is always less likely to move compared to \(\Pideal\) and \(\Pmhg\).
 Lemma \ref{lem:peskun order} implies \(\Paux \prec \Pmhg \prec \Pideal\) according to Peskun's ordering \citep{peskun1973optimum}.
 This implies that the asymptotic variance for any \( f \) under \(\Pideal\) is bounded above by that under \(\Pmhg\) and \(\Paux\).
 For further implications, see \cite{tierney1998note}.